Development of Singularities of the Skyrme Model: Proof of Main Result

-This implies that $J[y_*+\varepsilon\bar{\eta}]<J[y_*]$.
-Since $y_*+\varepsilon\bar{\eta}\in X$, $y_*$ cannot be a minimizer of $J$.
-Therefore, no minimizer of $J$ will satisfy $y(0)=0$ and, subsequently, it must be the case that $y(0)=\pm1$. \end{proof} \begin{remark} Lemma \ref{y(0) lemma} also proves that a minimizer $y$ of $J$, if it exists, satisifies $J[y]<0$. \end{remark} \begin{lemma} Let $y\in X$ be a minimizer of $J$ with $y(0)=\pm1$ and $y(1)=0$.
-Then $y$ is a monotone function. \end{lemma} \begin{proof} Assume that $y$ is not a monotone function.
+\begin{remark} Lemma \ref{y(0) lemma} also proves that a minimizer $y$ of $J$, if it exists, satisifies $J[y]<0$. \end{remark} \begin{lemma} Let $y\in X$ be a minimizer of $J$ with $y(0)=\pm1$ and $y(1)=0$.
+Then $y$ is monotone. \end{lemma} \begin{proof} Assume that $y$ is not a monotone function.
 We will show that $y$ is not a minimizer, contradicting the hypotheses of Lemma \ref{monotone lemma}.
 Without any loss of generality, we can assume $y(0)=-1$ since anything we show for the other case can be done in the same way.
-There are two cases to consider: \begin{enumerate} \item $y$ does not exceed $0$ but decreases on some interval and then increases to $0$ (depicted in Figure 1), and
+There are two cases to consider: \begin{enumerate} \item $y$ does not exceed $0$ but decreases on some interval and then increases to $0$ (depicted in Figure \ref{Figure 1}), and

-\item $y$ exceeds $0$ and eventually decreases to $0$ at $\rho=1$ (depicted in Figures 2 and 3).
+\item $y$ exceeds $0$ and eventually decreases to $0$ at $\rho=1$ (depicted in Figures \ref{Figure 2} and \ref{Figure 3}).

 \end{enumerate}

 In the first case, there exists an interval\footnote{There need not only be one.
 Where ever such an interval exists, we repeat this process.} $[a,b]$, $0\leq a<b\leq1$, in which $y(a)=y(b)<0$ but $y(a)>y(\rho)$ for $\rho\in(a,b)$.
 Consider the function